ArthurVerrept/typescript-nestjs-grpc-prototype/README.md

 The proto-npm package creates an npm package which has all the generated code exported to be used in typescript.
 I created a script which makes an index file to export each service and it's definitions individually along with creating a path to be used on the imports with nestjs.

-To regenerate/ alter the package, add new protos (if any) to the src file and run:
+To regenerate/ alter the package, add new protos (if any) to the src/protos file and run:
 ```bash
 $ npm run gen
 ```